mity/md4c/README.md

 Home: http://github.com/mity/md4c

-MD4C stands for "MarkDown for C" and, unsurprisingly, it is a C Markdown parser implementation.
+MD4C stands for "Markdown for C" and, unsurprisingly, it is a C Markdown parser implementation.

-**Warning:** This project is very young (read "immature") and work in progress.
-Most important features are not yet implemented.
-See the current status below.
-And there may be bugs.

 ## What is Markdown